Fact Sheet FS1284

 Attention Deficit Disorder, also known as ADD, is a neurological disorder characterized by distractibility, forgetfulness, inability to concentrate, poor attention span, and impulsiveness.

 Attention Deficit Hyperactivity Disorder, also known as ADHD, has the same characteristics as ADD but also includes hyperactivity.
-Hyperactivity is a condition in which a person has excess levels of energy or is unable to control his or her actions.
+Hyperactivity is a condition in which a person has excess energy levelsor cannot control their actions.
 This disorder makes it hard for the individual to pay attention.

 There is no "cure" for ADHD.
 Some of the difficulties experienced by children with ADHD ease somewhat as the brain matures, but to some degree, the disorder will remain throughout the individual's adult life.
 Because symptoms can change over time, the presentation or behaviors may change over time as well.
 Some typical behaviors are daydreaming; impulsivity; overactivity; distractibility; disorganization; carelessness; forgetfulness; talking too much; interrupting others; and/or taking unnecessary risks.
 Individuals with ADHD can have trouble paying attention; difficulty getting along with others; and/or trouble taking turns.